sidkshatriya/me/005-On-the-lack-of-integrated-tooling-OCaml.md

 ### [Other writings](README.md)

-#  Thoughts on Ocaml & Haskell and OCaml's (supposedly) pathetic state of tooling
+#  General thoughts on Ocaml & Haskell and OCaml's (supposedly) pathetic state of tooling

 ## Prelude